mnickrogers/NRCPP/README.md

 * mode

 ##Less basic but still kinda basic
-* standard_deviation - accepts a vector / array and you can specificy if you want to calculate population or sample
+* standard_deviation - accepts a vector / array and you can specificy sample or population (population is default)

 ##NR Files
 * put_file_in_vector - converts elements separated by a character into a vector